This super simple method of cooking spaghetti squash results in extra long noodles. The perfect replacement for pasta in your favorite recipe.

 If you’ve never had spaghetti squash and not sure what it tastes like, they’re very neutral tasting.
 It takes on the flavor of whatever you top it with.
 You will love it and how easy it is to make!

-- Top with tomato sauce, butter and garlic, pesto, cheese, or whatever you want!
+Top with tomato sauce, ghee and garlic, pesto or whatever you want!